LowieMoeyaert/Reinforcement-Learning/README.md

 ---

 ### Results

-The trained DQN model demonstrated significant improvement in playing Breakout compared to random actions.
 The video in `/video_dqn_breakout` showcases the agent's learned behavior and patterns in the game it recognised.
+The video in /video_random_breakout shows the difference in performance.
+In the ipynb there are also graphs included that show to performance of both models individually.